Joker2022joker/pw1/README.rst

 Implementation notes
 ====================
+sqlalchemy already has some support for graphs

 get -a
-    may specify target attribute we are looking for so it can be used regardless of attribute aliases
+    may specify target attribute we are looking for so it can be used regardless of attribute

+aliases
-    special attribute alias that does not manifest in the entered path, it only points to another node attributes could be restricted to be allowed only to follow certain types of attributes eg. most attributes cant follow password but attribute eg. "comment" could
+    special attribute alias that does not manifest in the entered path, it only points to another node or type of many-to-many relationship of nodes so relationships could be
+            default:   child follows parent
+            alias:      parent points to child

+attributes could be restricted to be allowed only to follow certain types of attributes
+    eg. most attributes cant follow password but attribute eg. "comment" could

 TODO
 ====